EthicalSoftwareDevelopment/TheOpenMathLibrary/README.md

+[Description]
-An open source Math Library, that aims to provide common functionality to assist Engineers, Mathematicians, Statisticians and Software Developers.
+An open source Math Library, that assists Engineers, Mathematicians, Statisticians and Software Developers.

+[Liability]
+This library is primarily indicated for Academic research and assistance, and in such way cannot be held liable for non-academic usage.